jenniezheng/Full_Stack_Web/Cross_River/README.md

 ### Technical Info
  - Runs on ES5 (javascript), CSS, and HTML.
  - Built with ES6 compiled by Babel into ES5
- - I tried to build this with Heroku but got 'method not allowed'.
-Hm...
+ - I tried and failed to host this on Heroku and Github Pages.
+There's some issue that prevents the images from loading when it's hosted.
 ### Credit
  - Project description and skeleton (engine.js, resources.js, and images) are from Udacity